Highlights of England, Scotland & Ireland12 days

 Overnight Flight1 night

 Touch down in London, England’s magnificent capital.
-After clearing customs and collecting your bags, look for the Hotel by Bus desk.
+After clearing customs and collecting your bags, look for the Hotel by Bustransportation.
 They will be providing your transfer to your hotel.
 This afternoon is free to explore London on your own or relax in your hotel room.
-Meet your fellow travelers at a Welcome Dinner this evening.
+Meet your fellow travelers at a welcome dinner this evening.

 An expert local guide leads this morning’s guided sightseeing tour of London.
 Highlights of the panoramic tour include views of Trafalgar Square, Westminster Abbey, Buckingham Palace, Hyde Park, the Big Ben clocktower, the Houses of Parliament, Piccadilly Circus and a stop outside St. James’s Palace, where you might glimpse the ceremonial Changing of the Guard (seasonal and weather dependent).
 After your sightseeing tour, join an optional afternoon excursion to Windsor Castle, the centuries-old retreat of Britain’s Royal Family.

 Led by a Blue Badge Guide, you’ll travel to Windsor for a guided visit to the world’s largest and longest-inhabited castle.
 Founded by William the Conqueror in 1070, Windsor has been the British Royal Family’s preferred retreat for the past 900 years.
 Step inside the State Apartments and St. George’s Chapel (closed Sundays), where the Knights of the Garter ceremony takes place.
 View the exhibit of royal treasures on display within the castle.
 You’ll then have time to stroll through the town of Windsor and have a look at Eton College, a prestigious prep school attended by Princes William and Harry.
 Please note: Windsor Castle is occasionally closed when in use by the Royal Family; a visit to Henry VIII’s Hampton Court will be substituted when necessary.